 Artisan Workshop Series at Folktale Vineyards in Carmel Valley

 If you’re into creative projects, then you’ll find inspiration at the Artisan Workshop Series hosted at Folktale Vineyards in Carmel Valley.
 In collaboration with Tacklebox Creative and Carmel Valley Mercantile, these regularly-hosted workshops teach attendees how to do a variety of unique and interesting arts & crafts projects, such as DIY Wall Art and Crepe Paper Flowers.
 Each guest receives a glass of wine (included in purchase of tickets), which is definitely worth toasting about.
 These workshops are offered throughout the year at different times; check Folktale's website calendar for details.

 Palo Corona Park Hiking Trail in Carmel

 When it comes to hiking trails, Monterey County has no shortage of great places.
-But, if you’re looking for a secret spot to explore (that mostly only locals know about), then you’ll need to apply for a permit to access the Palo Corona Park Hiking Trail.
+But, if you’re looking for a secret spot to explore (that mostly only locals know about), then you need to explore Palo Corona Park Hiking Trails.
 Located near Monastery Beach in Carmel, this beautiful hiking area offers scenic panoramic views from the top and the serenity that can only be found in a place as secluded and private as this.

 “Sip & Paint Night” at Sovino Wine Bar & Merchant in Monterey